josefs/Gradualizer/README.md

 # Status

 The Gradualizer is in alpha.
 There are plenty of things that don't work right now.
-It is not ment for public consumption.
+It is not meant for public consumption.
 That being said, pull requrests are most welcome!

 A non-exhaustive list of things which need fixing: